JarronConover/Satellite-Detection/README.md

 #### backend

+- Backend - Backend related files
+  - flaskr - contains the api, database, main, and views files
+  - Dockerfile - file necessary to set up Docker
+  - requirements.txt - dependencies and other requirements needed to run the backend
-- contains all files relating to the backend
+  - startguide.md - a file on how to start the backend
+  - .env

 #### frontend

+- fontend - Frontend related files
-- contains all files relating to the frontend and authentication of supabase
+  - public - contains all images used for the frontend
+  - src - react files
+    - components - components used in the react pages
+      - ui - components from shad.cn library
+    - pages - pages used by the App.jsx
+    - App.jsx - the react app page
+    - App.css - the css used to import tailwind and other css
+    - main.jsc - main react file
+    - supabaseClient.js - supabase client configuration file for authentication
+  - Dockerfile - file necessary to set up Docker
+  - vite.config.js - configuration file for vite
+  - .env

+#### main

+- main - functions as our "Satellite" which means it runs the AI Model that detects the ships and sends out a JSON of data to the backend.
+  - pysat - resources used to train the AI Model
+    - main.py - the python file that contains the AI Model

 #### AIWaterfall

-- contains all files relating to training the AI Model

-#### main

-- This functions as our "Satellite" which means it runs the AI Model that detects the ships and sends out a JSON of data to the backend.
+- AIWaterfall - File containing notebooks to guide in creating a ML Model for image detection

 #### old-frontend

-- this contains our old frontend code and is only kept in the project as a reference to past work done on the assignment
+- old-frontend - the old frontend that we left in the project to demonstrate the work we had done throughout the semester that was no longer being used

 #### Global Files